 - Nominees are responsible for coordinating and submitting their nominations.
 For teams, a coordinating nominee must be identified. - Each nomination requires a nominator.
-The nominator must not be the nominee nor part of a team nomination. - Nominators may be non-UTS staff. - Nominators should have the appropriate standing and expertise to vouch for the quality of the nominated research and to justify the nomination. - Nominators are to complete the Statement of Support to attach to the nomination submitted by the nominees. - All nominations must be endorsed by the relevant Associate Dean, Research (ADR), who in turn advises the relevant Dean.
+The nominator must not be the nominee nor part of a team nomination. - Nominators may be non-UTS staff. - Nominators should have the appropriate standing and expertise to vouch for the quality of the nominated research, and to justify the nomination. - Nominators are to complete the Statement of Support to attach to the nomination submitted by the nominees. - All nominations must be endorsed by the relevant Associate Dean (Research), who in turn advises the relevant Dean.
 The nominee is not required to secure the written endorsement when submitting the nomination.
-Should a nomination not be endorsed, the Dean/Associate Dean (Research) must provide an explanation to the committee for the decision.
+The Office of the DVCR Program Coordinator will provide a spreadsheet detailing all the faculty's nominations to the Associate Dean (Research), who must complete and return it via researchawards@uts.edu.au, identifying endorsed and non-endorsed nominees from their faculty or institution.
+Should a nomination not be endorsed, the Dean/Associate Dean (Research) must provide an explanation for the decision.
 Note: This does not apply to the Chancellor's Medal for Research Excellence Award. - Where a nominee or team nomination for the Research Management and Development Award comes from the Division of the DVCR, the nomination must be endorsed by the Director of Research Office, Head of Institution or Dean of GRS.
-Should a nomination not be endorsed, the RO Director, Head of Institution, or Dean of GRS must provide an explanation for the decision. - Multi-disciplinary nominations, spanning more than one faculty/institution, must identify the coordinating faculty/institution. - SUBMISSIONS MUST BE MADE USING THE APPROPRIATE NOMINATION FORM IN SYMPLECTIC.
+Should a nomination not be endorsed, the RO Director, or Head of Institution, or Dean of GRS must provide an explanation for the decision. - Multi-disciplinary nominations, spanning more than one faculty/institution, must identify the coordinating faculty/institution. - Submissions must be made using the appropriate nomination form in Symplectic.